OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 ## Checking if your Stylus project is valid

-By running `cargo stylus check` against your first contract, you can check if your program can be successfully **deployed and activated** on-chain.
+By running `cargo stylus check` against your first contract, you can check if your program can be successfully **deployed and activated** onchain.

 **Important:** Ensure your Docker service runs so this command works correctly.